 Harvest-aid chemicals are generally applied to hasten harvest of a mature crop, and to reduce potential preharvest losses of lint yield and fiber quality.
 Proper use of harvest aids will result in earlier harvest, preservation of fiber quality, and fewer seed quality reductions due to field exposure.
 Weathering losses in the High Plains can result in considerable reduction in dollar value of the crop, unless measures are undertaken to protect yield and quality potential.
-Results from an experiment conducted at Lubbock indicated that field weathering lint losses averaged about 3 percent per week the first week, and decreased to 0.5 percent per week after 12 weeks.
+This is especially true for open boll picker-type varieties and lesser stormproof stripper types.
+Results from an experiment conducted on stormproof stripper cotton at Lubbock indicated that field weathering lint losses averaged about 3 percent per week the first week, and decreased to 0.5 percent per week after 12 weeks.
 Fiber length was significantly reduced by field weathering, and colorimeter readings of reflectance (or rd) were also detrimentally affected over time.
 Field weathering also reduced seed quality.
 When considering potential impacts of adverse weather conditions, many producers view harvest aid application as a means to reduce overall economic risk.
 An economic study of the above mentioned data indicated that highest cotton prices were obtained earlier in the harvest season.
 Total gross returns are generally higher earlier in the season, and by the last week of January, severe reductions can usually be expected.
 Timely applications of harvest aids and follow-up harvesting can potentially result in many benefits.